webix-hub/gitbook-webix-jet/chapter2.md

 this.$scope.show("news");
 ```

-The current subview will be changed to “news”.
+The current subview will be changed to "news".
 For example: the path *index.html#!/top/data/* will be reloaded as *index.html#!/top/news/*

 - loading a child subview
 ```js